 POINTS OF INTEREST IN UBUD, BALI

 To make it easier for you to understand Ubud and see where everything is, I’ve pinned all the places recommended in this guide on this map.
 It includes all the points of interest we visited in Seminyak and southern Bali as well.
-Click on the link for an interactive version of the map.
+Click on the link for a live version of the map.

 HOW TO GET AROUND IN UBUD